 Follow us:Follow Us on Twitter Like Us on Facebook Follow Us on Google+ Watch videos on our Youtube channel

-The Division of Plastic and Reconstructive Surgery at Cedars-Sinai Medical Center provides comprehensive, state-of-the-art aesthetic and reconstructive procedures designed to restore natural body image and function.
-Working closely with a broad range of primary surgical specialists, our doctors utilize cutting edge technologies to maximize successful outcomes.
+The Cedars-Sinai Division of Plastic and Reconstructive Surgery provides comprehensive, state-of-the-art aesthetic and reconstructive procedures designed to restore natural body image and function.
+Working closely with a broad range of primary surgical specialists, our doctors utilize leading-edge technologies to maximize successful outcomes.

 Notable conditions treated within the division include facial paralysis, congenital deformities of the face and hands, craniofacial trauma, post-oncologic head and neck cancer deformities, breast reconstruction, extremity restoration after trauma or cancer treatments, burn deformities and difficult wound healing problems associated with infections, poor nutrition and radiation therapy.

-Our surgeons work as an integral part of the Cedars-Sinai Samuel Oschin Cancer Center, the Saul and Joyce Brandman Breast Center, the Orthopedic Trauma, Spine and Oncologic Services as well as our Cardiovascular and Thoracic Center.
-Abdominal Wall Reconstruction is an increasingly important part of the care of complex organ transplant services here at CSMC.
+Our surgeons work as an integral part of the Cedars-Sinai Samuel Oschin Cancer Center, the Saul and Joyce Brandman Breast Center - A Project of Women's Guild, the Orthopedic Trauma, Spine and Oncologic services, and our Cardiovascular and Thoracic Center.
+Abdominal wall reconstruction is an increasingly important part of the care of complex organ transplant services at Cedars-Sinai.

-All of the physicians within the Division of Plastic Surgery at Cedars-Sinai Medical Center are diplomats of the American Board of Plastic Surgery, Inc. assuring the highest level of training, knowledge, skill and attention to safety possible.
+All of the physicians within the Cedars-Sinai Division of Plastic Surgery are diplomates of the American Board of Plastic Surgery Inc., assuring the highest possible level of training, knowledge, skill and attention to safety.

 A Comprehensive Approach to Breast Cancer From a Team of Experts

-The Saul and Joyce Brandman Breast Center at Cedars-Sinai Medical Center is the largest of its kind in the western United States, providing a highly integrated, compassionate approach to the treatment of women with cancer and other abnormal conditions of the breast.
+The Cedars-Sinai Saul and Joyce Brandman Breast Center is the largest of its kind in the western United States, providing a highly integrated, compassionate approach to the treatment of women with cancer and other abnormal conditions of the breast.
 Our plastic surgeons work alongside medical oncologists, radiation therapists, geneticists, psychologists and surgical oncologists to address every aspect of our patients’ needs.

 (TRAM) flap, pedicled